Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: May encounter limitations in accessing low-level native APIs; requires bridging in some cases.
 - **Quality attributes**: Scalability, maintianability.
 - **Alternative Solutions**: Use **Flutter** for high-performance cross-platform development or native development for full control.
-  > _React Native chosen for its balance of cost, performance, and developer familiarity; Flutter or native could add overhead._
+- **Summary**: React Native chosen for its balance of cost, performance, and developer familiarity; Flutter or native could add overhead._

 ### <a id="10-4-microservices-with-rest-json"></a> 10.4 Microservices with REST/JSON
 - **Issue**: Monolithic architectures limit scalability and can become performance bottlenecks.